richelbilderbeek/bevy_tdd_book/README.md

 [.markdownlint.jsonc](.markdownlint.jsonc)|Configuration of the markdown linter, use `markdownlint "**/*.md"` to do markdown linting locally.
 The name of this file is a default name.
 [.markdownlintignore](.markdownlintignore)|Files ignored by the markdown linter, use `markdownlint "**/*.md"` to do markdown linting locally.
 The name of this file is a default name.

-## Footnotes

-- [1] 'book' is an overstatement for now: it is just a collection of notes
-- [2] There is no chapter numbering yet

 ## Links

 - [Blog post 'Test-Driven Development in Rust Game Development with Bevy' by Edgardo Carreras](https://edgardocarreras.com/blog/tdd-in-rust-game-engine-bevy/)